I followed my curiosity into what would become one of the most surprising experiences in my life.

 Even though we barely knew each other, meeting him showed me that these men actually existed.
 I couldn't unknow this delicious possibility.
 And within weeks, I knew it was impossible go back to my new-old life, even with its forbidden freedoms.

 I was ready for a new level of wildness: the unknown territory of true intimacy.
-The experience of being held in my darkest and lightest spaces.
+Being held in my darkest and lightest spaces.
 The ecstasy of soul sex, which for me could only be experienced in any depth with someone I fully invested in.

 So, I leapt, extracting myself as gracefully as possible from a marriage I never intended to leave.